SebastBorbon/MalbecEcommerce/README.md

 # Rest Api

-the rest api was made entirely with express, token verification with JWT and the database in local mongoDB, all the rest Api and the DB are on a Docker COntainer and in an amazon server, if you want to see it working on your device just download and install all the dependencies on your device!
+the rest api was made entirely with express, token verification with JWT and the database in local mongoDB, all the rest Api and the DB are on a Docker Container and in an amazon server, if you want to see it working on your device just download and install all the dependencies on your device!